Biased Federated Learning under Wireless Heterogeneity: Numerical Results

-Interestingly, although UQOS and QML are optimization-based (non-heuristic) schemes, they fail to demonstrate good performance guarantees.
-First, while UQOS establishes unbiased FL updates, on average, it uses uniform transmission data rates across devices, forcing slower updates to accommodate devices with worse channel conditions.
-Next, we see that despite aiming to minimize the overall convergence time, QML demonstrates poor performance.
-We explain this phenomenon by highlighting that QML only ensures low quantization noise variance, neglecting the bias and transmission variance, which leads to highly biased solutions and sub-optimal performance.
-The proposed scheme carefully designs the digital FL parameters by jointly considering the bias and variance terms, achieving over 3$\times$ and 2$\times$ faster convergence than SOTA for the same sub-optimality gap and accuracy, respectively.
+Interestingly, despite being optimization-based (non-heuristic), UQOS and QML fail to demonstrate good performance guarantees.
+First, while UQOS establishes unbiased FL updates, on average, it uses uniform transmission rates across devices, forcing slower updates to accommodate the weaker channel devices.
+On the other hand, QML focuses on quantization noise alone, ignoring bias and transmission variance, which yields high-bias updates and therefore slower learning progress.
+The proposed scheme carefully designs the digital-FL parameters by jointly considering the bias and variance terms, achieving roughly 2$\times$ faster convergence than SOTA to reach a target sub-optimality gap and accuracy.